 There is only so much that you can learn and master on your own.
 Having a teacher or mentor is important.
 While hiring a professional coach may cost you thousands of dollars, watching and analyzing pros is free!
 Read and watch professional gamers and streamers.
 Take note of their movements and analyze their skills and then implement them in your strategy to become the best in your game.

 Consider investing in specialized gear, such as a gaming mouse and a game monitor with a high refresh rate.
 While skill is the most important thing at the end of the day, even the smallest things matter when you’re up against the best of the best.
-In professional matches, death and kill ratio can change in a fraction of second, which makes a gaming monitor essential.
+In professional matches, death and kill ratio can change in a fraction of a second, which makes a gaming monitor essential.

 Step 3: Start Competing